What can we do?

 Personal hygiene and cleanliness have never been more important.
 Even if it's just you at home.

+Create healthy boundaries for yourself, and with others.
+Monitor how much time you spend on social media, how long you indulge negativity from others, how many things you say 'yes' too, even if you don't feel like it.
 If others are sharing your space or several of you are working from home, define clear boundaries.
 When and where you work, when you take breaks, what you communicate about.

 Whether you sit and meditate, meditate through mindful movement, walk or eat mindfully, simply focussing on your breath for just 1 minute, this will make a huge impact on your mental health.

 ''You are not stress...you are experiencing stress.

 You are not anxiety...you are experiencing anxiety.